A World Food Programme (WFP) pilot project is set to push internet access during emergencies to new heights thanks in part to drone technology.

 In 2020, Patrick successfully applied to join the WFP Innovation Accelerator’s Bootcamp to develop his idea and pilot the first phase of a bold initiative with the potential to dramatically increase internet coverage during emergencies.
 It was a much anticipated first step on a path he’d been eager to tread.“Integrating connectivity with drone technology is something I’ve wanted to do ever since I joined the UAS team,” Patrick says.
 “While the systems used today by the ETC and WFP provide reliable internet under difficult conditions, extending the coverage remains a challenge.”

 The Rapid Response Connectivity Carrier, affectionately nicknamed R2C2, is a tethered drone with a long-range Wi-Fi transmitter.
-The cable links both power and data connectivity, enabling it to stay up in the air and transmit 24hrs a day.
+The cable provides both power and data connectivity, enabling it to stay up in the air and transmit 24 hours a day.

 The initial phase of the project is meant to improve access to connectivity for affected communities including women and people who cannot travel to an Internet hotspot.
-It will cover an area of 12 km² radius with Internet connectivity, bolstering coverage by roughly 17 times what is currently being provided in emergencies.
+It will cover an area of 3 km² with Internet connectivity, bolstering coverage by roughly 400 times what is currently being provided to communities in emergencies.

 By extending low-bandwidth access for text messaging platforms like WhatsApp, R2C2 promises to drastically increase the number of people in need who can get connected, check in with loved ones, access information and provide feedback to humanitarian organizations on the ground.
 The initiative embodies WFP’s ability to meld innovation with existing technology towards saving lives and changing lives.